sutamatej/masters-thesis/outline.md

 ## Introduction

-* 1 page max
+* scope: maximum 1 page
 * what field is this thesis for? what problem does this work solve?
 * what will be the benefit of this work? (usefulness of the output)
-* what are the bases for this thesis (e.g. canal, publication, paper, etc.)
+* what are the bases for this thesis? (e.g. canal, publication, paper, etc.)
-* what is the structure of the thesis (chapters description)
+* what is the structure of the thesis? (chapters description)

 ## Abstract interpretation & string string abstract domains

+* (depending on the length of this part it can be split into two chapters)
 * what is static analysis? what is it used for?
 * what are other ways of evaluating the SW quality?
 * what is abstract interpretation?